ian-IBCIRL/IB-PP5-MVP/docs/DEPLOYMENT.md

 add ACCOUNT_ and LOGIN_ settings too.

 use `cp -r ../.pip-modules/lib/python3.8/site-packages/allauth/templates/* templates/allauth` to copy the baseline allauth html etc to allow modification with prioritised files

+Check out settings.py for more on using GMail for recommended alternative production email sending functions

 ### using base.html